Provably Fast and Space-Efficient Parallel Biconnectivity: Abstract

 \section{Abstract}

-Biconnectivity is one of the most fundamental graph problems.
-The canonical parallel biconnectivity algorithm is the Tarjan-Vishkin algorithm, which has $O(n+m)$ optimal work (number of operations) and polylogarithmic span (longest dependent operations) on a graph with $n$ vertices and $m$ edges.
+Computing biconnected components (BCC) of a graph is a fundamental graph problem.
+The canonical parallel BCC algorithm is the Tarjan-Vishkin algorithm, which has $O(n+m)$ optimal work and polylogarithmic span on a graph with $n$ vertices and $m$ edges.
 However, Tarjan-Vishkin is not widely used in practice.
-We believe the reason is the space-inefficiency (it generates an auxiliary graph with $O(m)$ edges).
+We believe the reason is the space-inefficiency (it uses $O(m)$ extra space).
 In practice, existing parallel implementations are based on breath-first search (BFS).
-Since BFS has span proportional to the diameter of the graph, existing parallel BCC implementations suffer from poor performance on large-diameter graphs and can be even slower than the sequential algorithm on many real-world graphs.
+Since BFS has span proportional to the diameter of the graph, existing parallel BCC implementations suffer from poor performance on large-diameter graphs and can be slower than the sequential algorithm on many real-world graphs.

 We propose the first parallel biconnectivity algorithm (\ouralgo{}) that has optimal work, polylogarithmic span, and is space-efficient.
-Our algorithm first generates a \sketch{} graph based on any spanning tree of the input graph.
+Our algorithm creates a \sketch{} graph based on any spanning tree of the input graph.
 Then we use the connectivity information of the \sketch{} to compute the biconnectivity of the original input.
-All the steps in our algorithm are highly-parallel.
 We carefully analyze the correctness of our algorithm, which is highly non-trivial.

 We implemented \ouralgo{} and compared it with existing implementations, including \gbbs{}, Slota and Madduri's algorithm, and the sequential Hopcroft-Tarjan algorithm.
-We ran them on a 96-core machine on 27 graphs, including social, web, road, \knn{}, and synthetic graphs, with significantly varying sizes and edge distributions. \ouralgo{} is the fastest on \emph{all} 27 graphs.
-On average (geometric means), \ouralgo{} is 5.1$\times$ faster than \gbbs{}, and 3.1$\times$ faster than the \emph{best existing baseline} on each graph.
+We tested them on a 96-core machine on 27 graphs with varying edge distributions. \ouralgo{} is the fastest on \emph{all} graphs.
+On average (geometric means), \ouralgo{} is 3.1$\times$ faster than the \emph{best existing baseline} on each graph.

 \ccsdesc[500]{Theory of computation~Shared memory algorithms} \ccsdesc[500]{Theory of computation~Graph algorithms analysis} \ccsdesc[500]{Theory of computation~Parallel algorithms}